UdhbhavSinghRana/CodeCollab/README.md

    - Discuss ideas, ask questions, or coordinate coding efforts efficiently.

 6. **Save the Code**:
-   - Use the "Save Code" feature to download the code locally for offline access.
+   - Use the "Save Code" feature to work on their saved code later.

 ## Technologies Used
 ### Frontend: